UWrc/UWrc.github.io/blog/2021-10-12-fairshare-changes.md

 ---

 :::note
-We have adjust legacy fairshare-related settings to account for GPUs and large memory contributions and usage in order to help more fairly allocate checkpoint resources.
+We have adjusted legacy fairshare-related settings to account for GPUs and large memory contributions and usage in order to help more fairly allocate checkpoint resources.
 :::

 ### History